keithfma/keithfma.github.io/_posts/2018-04-04-evenly-spaced-streamlines.md

 # Streamline plot with arrow glyphs

-Since simple streamlines do not indicate direction, it is useful to add arrows along thier length.
+Since simple streamlines do not indicate direction, it is useful to add arrows along their length.
 This can be done easily by placing glyphs at some specified distance interval along each line.

 ![Arrow plot using Jobar & Lefer algorithm](/assets/even_stream_arrow.png)